cilium/tetragon/docs/content/en/docs/concepts/tracing-policy.md

 The value can be specified as hexadecimal (with 0x prefix) octal (with 0 prefix) or decimal value (no prefix).

-The type `Prefix` checks if the certain argument starts with the defined value, while the type `Postfix` compares if the argument matches to the defined value as trailing.
+The operator `Prefix` checks if the certain argument starts with the defined value, while the operator `Postfix` compares if the argument matches to the defined value as trailing.

+The operators relating to ports, addresses and protocol are used with sock or skb types.
+Port operators can accept a range of ports specified as `min:max` as well as lists of individual ports.
+Address operators can accept IPv4 CIDR ranges as well as lists of individual addresses.

 In case of `matchPIDs`: